bft-rabid/rabid-backoffice-docs/docs/admin-manual/nft.md

 ![img](/img/nft-1.PNG)

-To delete an NFT it must have a status equal to "Registgered".
+To delete an NFT it must have a status equal to "Registered".
 Enter NFT details and click "DELETE".

 ![img](/img/nft-6.PNG)

 ## REGISTER NFT

-To create an NFT, click on the "New NFT" button and fill in the fields, select the rarity of the NFT to be created.
+To create an NFT, click on the "New NFT" button and fill in the fields, select the rarity of the NFT to be created and fill the parameters.

 ![img](/img/nft-3.PNG)